Optimize provisioned throughput cost in Azure Cosmos DB

 Consider a hybrid of the above two strategies:

-1. As mentioned earlier, Azure Cosmos DB allows you to mix and match the above two strategies, so you can now have some containers within Azure Cosmos DB database, which may share the throughput provisioned on the database as well as, some containers within the same database, which may have dedicated amounts of provisioned throughput.
+1. As mentioned earlier, Azure Cosmos DB allows you to mix and match the above two strategies, so you can now have some containers within Azure Cosmos DB database, which might share the throughput provisioned on the database as well as, some containers within the same database, which might have dedicated amounts of provisioned throughput.

 2. You can apply the above strategies to come up with a hybrid configuration, where you have both database level provisioned throughput with some containers having dedicated throughput.